theimpossibleastronaut/rmw/README.md

 # rmw v0.4.04 (development)

-rmw is an OS portable cli trash can utility written in C. It can send files to your "Desktop" trash, or a completely separate folder.
+rmw is a cross-platform command-line "trash can" utility.
+It can send files to your "Desktop" trash, or a completely separate folder.
 It can
-also: restore files; permanently delete files that were rmw'ed more than xx number of days ago; skip files or directories that have a "PROTECT" directive in the configuration file; and append a unique string to the filenames so they won't be overwritten (duplication protection).
+also: restore files; permanently delete files that were rmw'ed more than x number of days ago; skip files or directories that have a "PROTECT" directive in the configuration file; and append a unique string to the filenames so they won't be overwritten (duplication protection).